-There is noticeable disruption of clinical trials conduct due to the pandemic owing to the preventive measures put in place including the Presidential and Ministry of Health directives on social distancing, staying at home and restricted inter-county travel . in addition, there is increased demand on health services provision leading to the reallocation of some of the clinical trials staff, coupled with the need of self-isolation by some of the trial participants.
+There is noticeable disruption of clinical trials conduct due to the public health emergencies and pandemics, majorly owing to the preventive measures put in place which may include Presidential and Ministry of Health directives on.
+Additionally, there is usually increased demand on health services provision leading to the reallocation of some of the clinical trials staff, coupled with the need of self-isolation by some of the trial participants.
 These factors are likely to impact on the oversight resulting into a negative impact on the initiation of new trials, difficulties in maintaining a medical oversight of the studies by the investigators, completion of trial assessments, completion of trial follow-up visits and the provision of Investigational Medicinal Products (IMPs).